Evolinox/Railtrack/README.md

 - run `pnpm install`
 - when finished, run `pnpm tauri dev` and the app will start

+> [!IMPORTANT]
+> For Railtrack to work, you need to have Tauri installed on your machine.
+If you haven't installed tauri, go here: https://v2.tauri.app/start/prerequisites/

 ## Contributing

 Contributions are welcome!
 If you want to add features, improve the code, or fix bugs, feel free to fork the repository and submit a pull request.